 The Library maintains a small collection of Spanish and Polish language materials.
-Each collection consists of popular fiction and nonfiction books and audiobooks and is intended for the educational and recreational needs of patrons fluent in the languages represented.
-The Spanish language collection also contains some periodicals.
+Each collection consists of popular fiction and nonfiction books, audiobooks, and periodicals and is intended for the educational and recreational needs of patrons fluent in the languages represented.
 These collections are maintained as separate browsing collections for the convenience of library patrons.